seraph776/codecrypt76/README.md

 ## ℹ️ Info

-**Codecrypt76** is a cache of Python scripts, and small projects.
+**Codecrypt76** is a cache of Python scripts, and small projects. **Note:** 🚧This repo will be in a continuous state of construction.

 ## Content

 - [Code Challenges](codecrypt76/codeChallenges/) - code solutions to various code challenge sites
-- [Codex Gigas](codecrypt76/codexGigas/) - code solutions to various Python programming books
+- [Codex Gigas](codecrypt76/codexGigas/) - A massive collection of code solutions to various Python programming books
 - [Interview Questions](codecrypt76/interviewQuestions/) - Python Interview Q & A
 - [Data Structures and Algorithms](codecrypt76/dataStructuresandAlgorithms) - Python Data Structures and Algorithms